UK challenger banks: who’s who (and what’s their tech)

 A digital bank for consumers launched by RBS/NatWest and led by former ops chief Mark Bailie.
 Bo was first unveiled in H2 2018 and plans to open for business in the course of 2019.

 London-based mobile banking app Bofin intends to offer users the ability to open a bank account in a country they choose.
-It was founded in 2016 under the name of Bizfactor, which was changes to Bofin in November 2017.
+It was founded in 2016 under the name of Bizfactor, which was changed to Bofin in November 2017.

 It lets people open a personal or business current account in under two minutes via mobile – and all “without credit checks, proof of local address, business plans or any other hassle”, it says.
 It is inviting users to sign up to a wishlist on its website.